| Title: | Create Tables for Reporting Clinical Trials |

 Calculates multi sample hypothesis tests depending on the class of its input.

-Results are passed to function format_tests
+Results are passed to function format_tests for the final table.

 If you are not pleased with the current hypothesis tests you may alter these functions.